310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Chiaki %}
 Oh, I don’t think you’ll have to worry.

-When he’s going by “Mikejima Madara,” he pretty much just does as he likes, but when he’s “MaM,” he follows the rules… Basically, he does listen to other people.
+When he’s going by “Mikejima Madara,” he pretty much does as he likes, but when he’s “MaM,” he follows the rules.
+Basically, he does listen to other people.
 {% endbubble %}

 {% bubble Nazuna %}
 I don’t really get where the difference lies… Either way, he’s alone.

-So in the end it’s about whether he’s prioritizing personal affairs or business objectives?
+So in the end, it’s about whether he’s prioritizing personal affairs or business objectives?
 {% endbubble %}

 {% bubble Chiaki %}
-You could say that.

-……Alright, I filed everything in the right place.
+You could say that. ……Alright, I filed everything in the right place.
 {% endbubble %}

 {% bubble Nazuna %}